 Employing the identical printing presses and the same archival acid-free stock used by Richard Stone Reeves in his previous publications, no detail or expense has been spared for “Meadow Champions” in the effort to match the same superior quality consistent with Reeves’ standards.
 In the tradition of fine art lithography reminiscent of the early 20th century, “Meadow Champions” is destined to create its own place as a contemporary classic.

-Penny Chenery considers Riva Ridge the horse that "saved the farm".
+Penny Chenery considers Riva Ridge the horse that "saved the farm."
 As a juvenile, the speedy front-running colt swept nearly all of the major east coast stakes winning 7 of 9 starts and a 2-year-old championship.
-His success continued at three, eclipsing the prestigious 1972 Kentucky Derby and Belmont Stakes among other victories.
-In his final season as a 4-year-old, Riva Ridge earned yet another championship as an older horse, setting two track records and one world record in the process.
+His success continued at three, garnering the prestigious 1972 Kentucky Derby and Belmont Stakes among other victories.
+In his final season as a 4-year-old, Riva Ridge earned yet another championship while setting two track records and one world record in the process.

 Secretariat is perhaps the most renowned name in Thoroughbred history and remains the benchmark of racing excellence for the sport.
 A muscular chestnut colt of perfect proportions, his racing accomplishments captured the admiration and affection of a nation.
 The two-time Horse of the Year is best remembered for his glorious record-breaking performances in the 1973 Kentucky Derby, Preakness, and Belmont Stakes, becoming the first horse in a quarter of a century to win the elusive Triple Crown.

-"Meadow Champions" offers the general public anopportunity to own arguably the best portrayals of these two very popular champions and an insider's glimpse of Mrs. Chenery's personal favorites that to this day adorn the walls of her private residence.
+"Meadow Champions" offers the general public an opportunity to own arguably the best portrayals of these two very popular champions and an insider's glimpse of Mrs. Chenery's personal favorites that adorned the walls of her private residence.
 Reserve yours now!